-US skier Shiffrin leads World Cup GS, eyes 2nd win in 2 days
+American skier Shiffrin takes 2nd World Cup GS win in 2 days

-SEMMERING, Austria (AP) — Mikaela Shiffrin took a slim lead in the opening run of a women’s World Cup giant slalom on Wednesday, positioning herself for a second win in as many days.
+SEMMERING, Austria (AP) — Mikaela Shiffrin earned her second women’s World Cup giant slalom win in two days for her 25th career victory.

-Wearing bib No. 6, the American defied strong winds and snowfall on the Panorama course to lead Viktoria Rebensburg of Germany by 0.08 and Tessa Worley of France by 0.10 seconds.
-Federica Brignone of Italy was another 0.13 further back in fourth.
+In tough conditions due to dense snowfall, the American built on her narrow first-run lead to beat Tessa Worley of France by 0.15 seconds, while Viktoria Rebensburg of Germany was 0.18 back in third.

-Slalom specialist Shiffrin took her 24th career win but only second in GS at Tuesday’s race, which replaced an event that was canceled in Courchevel, France, last week.
+Shiffrin and Worley also finished 1-2 in Tuesday’s GS on the same course.

 Most Read Stories